Sarathcholakkal/snapEase_Camera-App-/README.md

-# SnapTaker - Flutter Camera App
+# SnapEase - Flutter Camera App

 SnapTaker is a Flutter application that enables users to capture high-resolution photos using their device's camera.
 It provides a user-friendly interface to take pictures, save them to the device's internal storage, and view a gallery of captured images.
 The app ensures image persistence across restarts using `shared_preferences`.